 Not letting anything jeopardize your retirement

 In such a scenario, unless you buy comprehensive health insurance at a young age, medical expenses are going to eat into your retirement savings leaving you with very less or no funds.
 To ensure that you are not one of the 64% Indians who fear not being able to achieve their retirement income target, you can simply use this Retirement Calculator to know exactly how much you will need to have a comfortable retirement.
 To help you achieve this amount, you must start investing.
-To get you started, here are some easy guides:

 Your children will always be there for you, financially and otherwise, just like you have been for them.
 But financial freedom will give you many more opportunities, rather than being dependent.
 And what is better than always being in control of your life, no matter how old you are?

-Source for graph: Economic Times
+source for graph: Economic Times

 Aegon conducted a series of surveys across 15 countries and discovered that Indians are most prepared and confident of living a comfortable lifestyle after retirement.